kibiddd/CAT-honesty/README.md

 # Continuous-AdvTrain for Honesty

 This is a repository for the continuous adversarial training for honesty project .
-This repo is built on top of sophie-xhonneux/Continuous-AdvTrain
+This repo is built on top of the repo [sophie-xhonneux/Continuous-AdvTrain](https://github.com/sophie-xhonneux/Continuous-AdvTrain)

 ## Training Model for honesty with CAT